-It is not possible to do two internships (15 or 20 EC)!
+It is not possible to do two internships

 Appendix Double Degree in IBA and Philosophy

 1. General

 Together, Rotterdam School of Management and Erasmus School of Philosophy offer a Double Degree in International Business Administration and Philosophy.
 Students in this programme obtain two degrees in four years: a Bachelor of Science (BSc) in International Business Administration and a Bachelor of Arts (BA) in Philosophy of a specific discipline.